 On this page, I’ve listed some events I’ve spoken at before.
-This listing is from autumn 2017 onwards.
+This listing is from autumn 2017 onwards, last updated in December 2018.
 On a separate page, you can find out more about what I’ve been up to!

 On 29 June 2018, I spoke alongside Joanna Cherry MP and others as YEM Edinburgh left a Brexit time capsule at the Scottish Parliament.
-You can watch it on YouTube.
+You can watch a recording of it on YouTube.

 On 18 June 2018, I participated in the Future Europe Future You conference in London’s Europe House.
 At the event which was an EU Structured Dialogue initiative, I hosted a workshop on security.
 I also was a youth panellist in a discussion on European identity.